-Total loans and advances (including trade bills) of the Group decreased marginally by HK\$0.07 billion or 0.3% to HK\$25.77 billion as at 31 December 2021 from HK\$25.84 billion as at 31 December 2020.
-The decline in loans and advances was mainly due to the subdued loan demand under pandemic situation and the prudential credit risk management in credit approval for new loans and advances.
-Customer deposits of the Group decreased by HK\$2.03 billion or 5.9% to HK\$32.18 billion as at 31 December 2021 from HK\$34.21 billion as at 31 December 2020.
-The decline in customer deposits was due to the Group's funding cost management measures on fixed deposits to minimise the adverse impact on its net interest margin amidst the low interest rate environment, whilst the Group's demand and savings deposits recorded a growth of HK\$0.64 billion or 5.3% in 2021.
+Total loans and advances (including trade bills) of the Group decreased by HK\$1.36 billion or 5.3% to HK\$24.41 billion as at 31 December 2022 from HK\$25.77 billion as at 31 December 2021.
+The decline in loans and advances was mainly due to the subdued loan demand under pandemic situation coupled with certain loan redemptions from commercial borrowers under the higher interest rate environment.
+Customer deposits of the Group decreased by HK\$1.72 billion or 5.3% to HK\$30.46 billion as at 31 December 2022 from HK\$32.18 billion as at 31 December 2021.
+The decline in customer deposits was due to the limited funding need for supporting subdued lending activities and the Group's funding cost management measures on fixed deposits to minimise the adverse impact on net interest margin.

-The Bank recorded a growth in total loans and advances (including trade bills) of HK\$0.16 billion or 0.8% to HK\$20.54 billion as at 31 December 2021 and a decrease in customer deposits (excluding deposits from a subsidiary) of HK\$1.53 billion or 5.2% to HK\$27.74 billion as at 31 December 2021.
+The Bank recorded a decrease in total loans and advances (including trade bills) of HK\$1.22 billion or 5.9% to HK\$19.32 billion as at 31 December 2022 and a decrease in customer deposits (excluding deposits from a subsidiary) of HK\$1.32 billion or 4.8% to HK\$26.42 billion as at 31 December 2022.

-Public Finance Limited ("Public Finance"), a wholly-owned subsidiary of the Bank, recorded a decrease in total loans and advances of HK\$233.2 million or 4.3% to HK\$5.22 billion as at 31 December 2021 and a decrease in customer deposits of HK\$473.1 million or 9.2% to HK\$4.69 billion as at 31 December 2021.
+Public Finance Limited ("Public Finance"), a wholly-owned subsidiary of the Bank, similarly recorded a decrease in total loans and advances and in customer deposits.
+Public Finance's total loans and advances declined by HK\$134.2 million or 2.6% to HK\$5.09 billion as at 31 December 2022 while its customer deposits decreased by HK\$394.5 million or 8.4% to HK\$4.29 billion as at 31 December 2022.

-The Group will continue to expand its retail and commercial banking and consumer financing businesses and stockbroking services through the extensive branch network of the Group, offering competitive products whilst providing premium customer service.
-Moving forward, the Group will also allocate more resources to drive the digitalisation process of its banking services and business growth from electronic channels.
+The Group will continue to expand its retail and commercial banking and consumer financing businesses, as well as its wealth management services, stockbroking and securities management fee-based businesses through the extensive branch network of the Group, offering competitive products whilst providing premium customer service.
+Moving forward, the Group will also allocate more resources to drive the digitalisation process of its banking services and business growth via electronic channels in line with its fintech development plan.
 The Group will continue to adopt prudent and flexible business strategies and adjust to market and environmental changes accordingly in the expansion of its customer base and business.